In March of 2006, the Star Princess was sailing just off the coast of Jamaica.

 Although the fire didn’t spread, the smoke still did, the smoke was the biggest problem for the guests trying to evacuate, and the crew trying to make sure everybody was out of the area.

-The balconies were classified as ‘outside spaces’ so they had slightly different requirements when it came to fire safety.
-The partitions and tiles wouldn’t have been able to be used inside the ship because of the smoke they make when they are burnt.
+The balconies were classified as “outside spaces” so they had slightly different requirements when it came to fire safety.
+The partitions and tiles wouldn’t have been able to be used inside the ship because of the smoke they create when burnt.

 The idea of a fire starting on the balcony wasn’t really something that cruise lines had thought too much about.